(802) 763-7733 info@whiteriverpartnership.org PO Box 705, South Royalton, VT 05068

 Please be aware that we test water quality once every two weeks, not daily.
 This means that our water quality results do not reflect current conditions.

 Instead the water quality data we gather helps us understand trends at each site.
-Based on data gathered since 2001, we recommend that you avoid swimming or tubing in the White River during and immediately after a rain event because there is an increased risk of exposure to pathogens that can make you sick.
+Based on data gathered since 2001, we recommend that you avoid swimming or tubing in the White River during and immediately after a rain event because there is an increased risk of exposure to pollutants that can make you sick.

 For more information